Lee Hyung-geun: 1950–1953

 A week before the Korean War began on 25 June 1950, Lee Hyung-geun was appointed Commander of the 2nd Division of the Army and two days later transferred to the division headquarters at Daejeon.
-On the morning of the 25th the Chief of Staff ordered Brigadier General Lee to move his troops 120 miles north to stage a counterattack against North Korean forces the next day.
+On the morning of the 25th, the Chief of Staff ordered Brigadier General Lee to move his troops 120 miles north to stage a counterattack against North Korean forces the next day.
 Instead, he assumed a defense position and did not attack.
 On 16 October 1950, the III Corps of the ROK Army was established and Major General Lee became its first commander.

 In August 1951, Lee Hyung-geun became the commander of the Korean Army Training Center.
 On 10 July 1951, the Armistice talks began between the United Nations Command (UNC) on one side and the North Korea and China on the other side.
 Although the ROK government did not support the process, the UNC delegation usually included one member of the ROK Army.
 During the period 24 October 1951 – 6 February 1952, Lee was the second such South Korean participant.

 Early in 1952, Lee Hyung-geun was Commander of the ROK Army I Corps, although the timing of his appointment is not clear.
 One source indicates that he was appointed to the role on 16 November 1951; most assert that he became commander in January 1952.
-He may also have had a short-term appointment (28 March - 12 April) as Commander of I Corps in 1951.
+He may also have had a short-term appointment (28 March to 12 April) as Commander of I Corps in 1951.
 On 2 December 1952, U.S. President-elect, Dwight D. Eisenhower, went to Korea to assess the war situation and to visit troops, commanders, and Korean leaders.
-Lee, who was among the latter, is said to have opposed Eisenhower's notion that the atomic bomb should be used to end the war quickly claiming, “It is good for the war to end quickly, but both South and North Korea will perish together.”
+Lee, who was among the latter, is said to have opposed Eisenhower's notion that the atomic bomb should be used to end the war quickly claiming, "It is good for the war to end quickly, but both South and North Korea will perish together".